This was first published in: Christopher Meyers, ed., Journalism Ethics: A Philosophical Approach. NY: Oxford University Press, 2010.

-Conflict of interest has become a signature element in the claim by Internet-based commentators to moral superiority over their legacy news media counterparts.
+Conflict of interest has become a centerpiece in the claim by Internet-based commentators to moral superiority over their legacy news media counterparts.
 The insistence of so-called mainstream journalists that they are free not just of private material entanglements but of personal sympathies that might tilt their reporting and commentary is brandished as a prime exhibit in the indictment of the media establishment as hypocritical, secretly biased, and unworthy of public trust.1

 Much of the criticism comes under the banner of transparency and accountability, and centers on narrow matters such as alleged partisan leanings among reporters.
 That trivializes the matter.
 The exuberant rise of New Media and the steady collapse of established media business models are raising issues related to independence and conflict of interest in much more profound ways than allegations over mere campaign giving would imply.

 As I will suggest, innovations such as online advertising tied to specific editorial content, highly targeted websites intended to nurture demographically attractive micro-publics, nonprofit funding of editorial initiatives, and an increase in amateur or non-fulltime journalists all are potentially problematic in ways that pre-Internet formulations of conflict of interest do not fully anticipate.